forechan/Airports-Web-map/README.md

 This lab was created so we could learn how to make an interactive web map.
 Although the only interaction is clicking on an airplane icon and a popup will apepear.

+Here is a link to the [interactive map](https://forechan.github.io/Airports-Web-map/lab3map.html)

 # Primary functions

 This map was created to show the airports in the U.S.